MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-guids.md

 ---
 title: Deprecated GUIDs
-description: This topic describes the GUIDs that are used with the UiaLookupId function. ms.assetid: 'b8e9e33c-9781-4f50-bbb7-a9950409f2e6'
+description: This topic describes the GUIDs that are used with the UiaLookupId function. ms.assetid: b8e9e33c-9781-4f50-bbb7-a9950409f2e6 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Deprecated GUIDs

-This topic describes the GUIDs that are used with the [**UiaLookupId**](uiauto-uialookupidautometh.md) function.
+This topic describes the GUIDs that are used with the [**UiaLookupId**](/windows/win32/UIAutomationCoreApi/nf-uiautomationcoreapi-uialookupid?branch=master) function.

 > [!Note]
-> The [**UiaLookupId**](uiauto-uialookupidautometh.md) function and the GUIDs described in this topic are deprecated.
+> The [**UiaLookupId**](/windows/win32/UIAutomationCoreApi/nf-uiautomationcoreapi-uialookupid?branch=master) function and the GUIDs described in this topic are deprecated.
 Instead, applications should use the identifiers described in the following sections: